-To minimize the latency of real-time interrupts, you can arrange for the VME bus interrupts with real-time significance to be delivered to a specified CPU where no other interrupts are handled.
+To minimize the latency of real-time interrupts in the Challenge/Onyx, you can arrange for the VME bus interrupts with real-time significance to be delivered to a specified CPU where no other interrupts are handled.
 This is done with the IPL (Interrupt Priority Level) statement in the /var/sysgen/system/irix.sm file.
 The syntax is

+'''

 IPL level# cpu#

+'''